 Cognitive Developmental Milestones

-These developmental milestones pertain to intelligence, thinking, and decision-making capabilities.
+These 5-month milestones pertain to intelligence, language, thinking, and decision-making capabilities.

 - More keen and discerning: Your baby is now keen on watching objects and people around him as they captivate him.
-As he gets a sense of reflections, he will smile and giggle looking at his image in the mirror (1).
+As he gets a sense of reflection, he will be prone to smiling and giggling when called upon and on funny noises (1).
 He is more alert than ever and shows an increase in his level of curiosity.

-- Gets distracted easily: As he has a penchant for looking at new objects, distracting your baby would be very easy.
-Just prop a new toy or object in front of him, and he stops whatever he was doing to look at the fascinating new thing.
+- Gets distracted easily: As he has a penchant for looking at new objects, distracting your baby would be easy.
+Walking towards him with a new toy or object in front of him, and he stops whatever he is doing to look at the fascinating new thing.

-- Can distinguish between colors: The baby still shows preference to bold colors but will be able to differentiate among multiple shades of a particular color (2).
+- Attracted to colorful objects: The baby still shows preference for bold and solid colors (2).
 This is an indicator of a better eye and brain coordination along with improved retinal function.

 - Shows basic language development: By the fifth month, the baby’s language development will be right on track.
-He would have his mini-vocabulary of simple mono-consonant sounds such as “gaa”, “aaa”, “maa”, “daa”, etc. Your baby coos a lot, which now comes effortlessly to him (3).
+He would have babbling sounds, saying when in a playful mood or when someone calls and tries to make an interaction with the baby.
+Your baby coos a lot, which now comes effortlessly to him as he gradually develops his communication skills (3).
 This is due to improved vocal cord function and the brain’s ability to produce sounds from it.